roverwing/RoverWingHardware/README.rst

 Additional I2C ports
 ====================
 RoverWing has two ports for connecting additional I2C sensors.
-These ports are  connected to the I2C bus of the Feather board and thsu are controlled directly by the Feather.
+These ports are connected to the I2C bus of the Feather board and thus are controlled directly by the Feather.
 The ports use JST PH4 connectors, with the following pin order:
 * GND (closest to board edge)
 * 3.3V
 * SDA
 * SCL
 This is the same connector and same  pin order as used by REV Robotics hub and by Adafruit's STEMMA cables <https://www.adafruit.com/product/3950>.
-You can aslo use SEEED Studio Grove cables; see Cables section for details.
+You can aslo use SEEED Studio Grove cables; see Cables_ section for details.

 RoverWing contains I2C bus pullup resistors, so no additional pullups are necessary.